MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 This article provides an alphabetical reference for writing Markdown for [Microsoft Learn](/).

 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight markup language with plain text formatting syntax.
-The Learn platform supports [CommonMark](https://commonmark.org/) compliant Markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
-Learn also supports custom Markdown extensions that provide richer content on the Microsoft Learn site.
+The Microsoft Learn platform supports [CommonMark](https://commonmark.org/) compliant Markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
+Microsoft Learn also supports custom Markdown extensions that provide richer content on the Microsoft Learn site.

 You can use any text editor to write Markdown, but we recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Learn Authoring Pack](https://aka.ms/DocsAuthoringPack).
 The Learn Authoring Pack provides editing tools and preview functionality that lets you see what your articles will look like when rendered on Microsoft Learn.